 Whitehorse, Yukon (2 nights): Besides providing an active adventure or two, Whitehorse is one of our designated “catch up on email, wash clothes, take a deep breath before driving on” destinations.

 Dawson City, Yukon (2 nights): After exploring this historic mining city, we’re planning a day trip on the Dempster Highway to the Tombstone Mountains Interpretive Center.
 Of course this is just going to whet Alan’s desire to return one day so that we can drive the Dempster Highway across the Arctic Circle and into the High Arctic.

-Girdwood, Alaska (4 nights): Another designated catchup destination that also offers plenty of opportunities for hiking, glacier trekking and a scenic drive or two.
-This is our 4-day bed and breakfast respite at the end of a long road trip.
+Cooper Landing, Alaska (4 nights): Another designated catchup destination that also offers plenty of opportunities for hiking, glacier trekking and a scenic drive or two along the Kenai River.
+Staying at the Kenai Princess Wilderness Lodge is our luxurious respite at the end of a long road trip.